 Millennia of peace in Çatalhöyük, majestic female statue from the times of Hittites, Neolithic finds in Istanbul, a military banner used in the Battle of Mohacs - these were the most fascinating discoveries of August 2017.

 Turkish Archaeological News collects the most important, interesting and inspiring news from Turkish excavation sites.
-Here's the review for March 2017.
+Here's the review for August 2017.
 Have we missed anything?
 Let us know by using Contact tab!

 Işıkkale is one of the many rural settlements, established in the Taurus mountains in ancient times.
 Similarly as in the case of the nearby sites of Karakabaklı and Sinekkale, also in Işıkkale you can see the preserved fragments of the Roman road, the remains of residential buildings as wells the ruins of an early Christian church, built on the plan of a three-aisled basilica.